-As I said before, I am so proud to have led our County employees through this crisis and I am appreciative of the support of the Board of County Commissioners, municipal leaders, and officials at the State and Federal levels.
-By continuing to work together cooperatively, we can ensure the needs of our community are met.
+Because so much is unsure as we put this budget together, there will be changes.
+We will keep you informed at every point along the line.
+As I said before, I am so proud to lead our County employees through this crisis and I am appreciative of the support of the Board of County Commissioners, municipal leaders, and officials at the State and Federal levels.
+By working together cooperatively, we can ensure the needs of our community are met.
 Ordinary people have done extraordinary things to serve the community in which they live, always putting others before themselves.
 It is not the resources, the capital projects, the equipment or the initiatives funded in this budget that make our County resilient, it is the people of this County that, through their service and selflessness, make Miami-Dade County the place we are all proud to call home.